Premier League TV rights: Five of seven live packages sold for £4.464bn

 Sky will have first choice of every weekend match and will also show Saturday night fixtures (19:45) for the first time.

-BT will show Saturday lunchtime fixtures from August 2019.
+BT will show Saturday lunchtime fixtures from August 2019 and have said they will pay £295m per season - £9.22m per match, up from £7.6m - across the three years.

-Last time out, Sky paid £4.176bn to show 126 matches, including the first Friday evening games and both Sunday packages, and BT paid £960m for 42 games.
+In 2015, Sky handed over £4.176bn for 126 fixtures each season - including the first Friday evening games and both Sunday packages - and BT paid a total of £960m for 42 matches.

 Who has won what?